AndrewSamaha/WSBAnalysis/README.md

 # The Data

-As of 04/08/21, the dataset consisted of 2215 submissions to r/WallStreetBets from 03/18/21 to 04/08/21.
+As of 04/08/21, the dataset consisted of 2215 submissions to r/WallStreetBets from a period of 21.247245370370372 days beginning 03/18/21 and ending 04/08/21.
 These were scraped using the Reddit API and a tool I developed, [WSBScraper](https://github.com/AndrewSamaha/WSBScraper), which saves posts to a MongoDB.

 A Sample:
 ```